zikunz/tp/docs/UserGuide.md

 ## 1. Quick start

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have Java 11 or above installed in your computer.
-2. Download the latest easyLog.jar from [here](https://github.com/AY2021S2-CS2113T-T09-4/tp/releases/v2.0).
+2. Download the latest easyLog.jar from [here](https://github.com/AY2021S2-CS2113T-T09-4/tp/releases/v2.1).
 3. Copy the file to the folder you want to use as the home folder for your easyLog.
 4. Open up a terminal/command window at the location where easyLog.jar is located.
 5. Run the command `java -jar easyLog.jar`